Skip to Content

 Potato curry

-That’s how I serve them.
-You could cube the potatoes but I like to serve this one the way I was taught.
+You could cube the potatoes, which is a common way of preparing them.
+You might like to do it as I was taught.
 Simply boil your potatoes and break them up by hand into the spicy sauce.
-Your potato curry will be amazing!

 Making potato curry